 The following are minimum requirements for entry into the Pharmacy PhD program.
 Meeting these requirements does not guarantee acceptance into the program.

-To qualify for admission to the Doctor of Philosophy (PhD) in Pharmacy, you must have a minimum of:
+To qualify for admission to the Doctor of Philosophy (PhD) in Pharmacy, you must have:

-- a Master of Science degree in Pharmacy or related field from a recognized university
+- A minimum of a Master of Science degree in Pharmacy or related field from a recognized university

-- with a cumulative GPA of at least 3.0 (4.5 scale), based on the last 60 credit hours (or two full years or equivalent) of university study.
+- A cumulative GPA of at least 3.0 (4.5 scale), based on the last 60 credit hours (or two full years or equivalent) of university study

 In some circumstances, students enrolled in the Master of Science in Pharmacy Program at UM can transfer into the PhD program.